 a.
-[5PRE]-[5A]
+[6PRE]-[6A]

-The recited identifying occurs as part of Rahle's process of associating subnode objects representing food items with corresponding menus from restaurants serving those items (as provided by delivery-services in Rahle-Rhodes).
-Supra

-§VI.D.1.e ([1E]); Rahle, [0022].
-Rahle discloses performing this associating as part of "generating" sub-nodes (Rahle, [0022]), and discloses an embodiment where a "sub-node generating module" uses a "machine learning module" using a "machine learning algorithm" to "analyze user feedback...to train the data mapping model for mapping sub-node objects to page objects[.]"
+The recited identifying happens in Rahle's process of associating sub-node objects representing food items with corresponding menu websites from restaurants serving those items (as provided by delivery-services in Rahle-Rhodes).
+Supra §VI.D.1.e ([1E]); Rahle, [0022].
+Rahle discloses performing this associating as part of "generating" sub-nodes (Rahle, [0022]), and discloses an embodiment where a "sub-node generating module" uses a "machine learning algorithm" to "analyze user feedback...to train the data mapping model for mapping sub-node objects to page objects[.]"
 Rahle, [0044], [0029].
 Thus, the identifying comprises training an algorithm in Rahle-Rhodes based on Rahle's teachings.
-Additionally, identifying items on different menus that map to the same food item involves identifying sets of identical menu items, because mentions of a menu item identified on more than one different menu constitute a set of menu items, and each set of menu items.
+Additionally, identifying items on different menus mapping to the same food item involves identifying sets of identical menu items, because mentions of a menu item identified on multiple different menus constitute a set of menu items, and each set of mentions that all refer to the same food item (e.g., to a burrito) is a set of identical menu items.

-Moreover, Rahle discloses that the identified menu items include menu items having same or different spellings or descriptions, because different restaurants may or may not spell or describe the same item slightly differently.
+Moreover, Rahle says the identified menu items include menu items having same or different spellings or descriptions, because different restaurants may or may not spell or describe the same item differently.
 Rahle, [0022] ("Inexact matching, including fuzzy matching that accounts for misspellings...may also be used in matching sub-node[s]...to attributes of page objects.").
-Furthermore, the menu items from which the identical sets are identified are from across different delivery services, since the menus are obtained from the deliveryservice computers.
+Furthermore, the menu items from which the identical sets are identified are from across different delivery services, since the menus are obtained from the delivery-service computers.
 Supra §VI.D.1.a ([1A]).